henryhyu/claude-code-agents-hooks-documentation/docs/deployment.md

 # Deployment Guide

-This comprehensive deployment guide covers all aspects of hosting and deploying the Anthropic Style GitHub Page, from local development servers to production-ready hosting solutions.
+This comprehensive deployment guide covers all aspects of hosting and deploying the Claude Code Agents Hooks Documentation Guide, from local development servers to production-ready hosting solutions.
 Choose the deployment method that best fits your needs and technical requirements.

 ## Table of Contents